jeremie2/calculator/README.md

 # Calculator

-Calculator is an educational project.
+Calculator is an educational project.<br>
-It will support basic functionality to focus on the features of the Rust programming language.
-Starting from a single file, the project has been updated replacing basic data types with more convenient data structures, grouping functionality into separate files, etc...
+It will support basic functionalities to focus on the features of the Rust programming language.
+Starting from a single file, the project has been updated replacing basic data types with more convenient data structures, grouping functionalities into separate files, etc...<br>
-Step by step the project will be upgrated with more rust features.
+Step by step the project will be upgraded with more rust features.

 # Run the program